mortar-works/mortar-website/src/site/solutions/tenancy-sustainment-tool.md

 Our Tenancy Sustainment Tool provides comprehensive support through a range of core modules:

 - **User Triage and Assessment**
-  Quickly assess tenant needs based on custom algorithms, delivering personalized support recommendations.
+  Quickly assess tenant needs based on custom algorithms, delivering personalised support recommendations.

 - **Case Management**
   Manage cases efficiently with tools that help track progress, document interactions, and provide interventions from the first point of contact.

 - **Risk Monitoring**
-  Track risk indicators in real time, allowing housing officers to prioritize cases and offer early interventions when they are needed most.
+  Track risk indicators in real time, allowing housing officers to prioritise cases and offer early interventions when they are needed most.

 - **Global API Integration**
   Access and distribute housing-related resources through our HARs (Housing Advice Resources), ensuring your tenants get the support they need.